 Many CBDCs that are in development purport to use a form of Distributed Ledger Technology (DLT), keeping a record of transactions on a blockchain.
-However, unlike decentralized cryptocurrencies like Bitcoin, Litecoin and Monero which use a permissionless and open design, CBDCs that use this technology will be permissioned variants, thus deciding who can access the network and who can updat records in the ledger.
+However, unlike decentralised cryptocurrencies like Bitcoin, Litecoin and Monero which use a permissionless and open design, CBDCs that use this technology will be permissioned variants, thus deciding who can access the network and who can update records in the ledger.

 As such, the difference between permissionless and permissioned blockchains could not be more important in a world that is fast turning to digital payment methods.